sudopluto/video-ideas/README.md

     - jetson nano guide / showcase
     - retroid setup guide

-- backup / creatively broke
-    - linux news videos
-    - cyber security
-    - day in the life swe
-        - wfh with parents
-        - wfh in seattle
-        - working in office from seattle
-    - wHAt LaNGuAge tO LeArn in 202X

 - software engineering / cs major
     - what i learned from my internships